Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 Multiple testing rounds helped us fine-tune the tone, timing, and overall experience.

 In early demos, clients weren’t sure how we calculated skill scores or what we measured.
-The original overview was too vague and the feedback wasn’t as actionable.
+The original overview was too vague, and the feedback organization wasn’t as actionable.
 I redesigned the report to:

 • Show how well the learner achieved the overall goal